Staff of the Center for Wildlife Education

-Steve Hein Brings his passion for falconry, artistic talent, business skills and a tremendous sense of fun to his work at the Center for Wildlife Education.
+Steve Hein, Director Steve Hein brings his passion for falconry, artistic talent, business skills and a tremendous sense of fun to his work at the Center for Wildlife Education.
 Steve earned a degree in Business Administration from Georgia Southern University.
 He holds Federal and State Licenses as a Master Falconer, and practices this ancient art with tremendous enthusiasm.
 As a wildlife artist, Steve received the Georgia Governor’s “Artist of Excellence” award: won the 1987 and 1988 Georgia Wildlife Management Area Stamps; was chosen in 1986, 1987, and 1990 Georgia Ducks Unlimited Artist of the Year; and worked on a national level with Ducks Unlimited, Quail Unlimited, and the National Wild Turkey Federation.
 Corporate patrons include Nations Bank and Coca-Cola.
 Most recently, Steve painted Drumming Palm Cockatoo for the American Zoo and Aquarium Association (AZA) Species Survival Plan and White Oak Conservation Center.
 Serving as the Center’s director since its inception in 1991, Steve is past president of the Statesboro Convention and Visitor’s Bureau and has completed the Leadership Bulloch and Leadership Southeast Georgia Programs.
 He is a 2002 participant in Leadership Georgia and past chair of Leadership Southeast Georgia.
 Steve and his wife Kathy have four children, Adam, Meredith, Colleen and Mallory.

 Pam Harley, Business Manager